-The Under-Running end trucks are rigid steel welded, reinforced at the axles and girder connection.
-Each end truck has a driver wheel and a trailer wheel, which run on the runway beams.
+The end truck frames are constructed of a steel channel box section for a strong and rigid construction.
+End truck plates serve as rail sweeps for bridge protection and anti-drop stops, as required by CMAA specifications.
+Each end truck has a gear wheel and a plain wheel which run on the runway rails.
 The wheels are mounted on fixed axles and rotate on anti-friction bearings.
-The wheels are made of heat treated solid forged steel and rotate on two sealed lifetime lubricated ball bearings.
-The bridge is driven by a motor and gear case attached to each end truck.
+The wheels are made with a hardness of 450-500BHN.
+Wheel bearings are lifetime lubricated precision ball bearings.
+Motorized single or double girder bridges are driven by a motor and gear case attached to each end truck.
 The motor drives a single wheel at each end truck through the gear case then through a drive pinion and geared wheel arrangement.
+The end truck exceeds all Class D CMAA requirments, and the motor for motorized end trucks is 30 minute TENV rated with class "F" insulation.